Can You Shoot Air Guns in Your Yard or Garden?

 Are Kids Allowed to Shoot

-Learning something and then teaching it to your kids is an exciting feeling.
 Explaining the responsibility of handling guns and watching them turn from amateurs to proficient shooters gives an amazing experience.

-Although with certain rules and restrictions, but you can engage in air gun shooting with your kids or young adults.
+Although with certain rules and restrictions, you can engage in air gun shooting with your kids or young adults.

 However, it is still not legal for kids to purchase such firearms until they have attained a minimum age of 18 years.